Visa policy of Singapore

-In recent years, applications of work permits, study permits and certain types of permanent residency are submitted online.
-However, such applicants must provide their biometrics (photograph and fingerprints) as a part of their application process.
-Depending on the country by which the passport was issued, a visa application may have to be submitted at a visa application centre at a Singaporean diplomatic mission.
+In recent years, applications for work permits, Student’s Passes and permanent residence have been submitted online.
+However, applicants may still be required to provide their biometrics (photograph and fingerprints) as part of the application process.
+Depending on the applicant’s nationality, a visa may be required; visa applications are submitted electronically and, where applicable, through an authorised visa agent.